Index

 Supported score format:

-The info-tag 'channel', given to a temporal item, sets the MIDI channel for this item and all contained items.
+The info-tag 'channel', given to a note or temporal container, sets the MIDI channel for this item and all contained items.
 Example: channel(0).
 If a channel is defined multiple times, then a setting in a lower hierarchical level overwrites higher-level settings.

-The info-tag 'fenvs', given to a note or temporal container, specifies a tuple of continuous controllers for the duration this item.
+With the info-tag 'fenvs', given to a note or temporal container, you can specify a tuple of continuous controllers for the duration this item.
 Each Fenv spec is a pair Controller#Fenv, where Controller is defined as for Fenv.fenvToMidiCC.
-Example: (cc#1)#MyFenv.
+Example: fenvs((cc#1)#MyFenv).
 Fenvs directly specify the controller values (e.g., if Controller is pitchBend, then the Fenv range is 0.0 to 16383.0, and the value 8192.0 means no pitchbend).
 Note that for any controller only a single Fenv should be defined at any time (otherwise they conflict with each other).

 The info-tag 'globaltempo', given to a temporal container, specifies a tempo curve (a fenv) and is output as MIDI tempo events.
 Example: globaltempo(MyTempoFenv).
 Tempo values are specified in BPM.
 Due to restrictions of the MIDI protocoll, only a single global tempo is supported (note that sequencers may restrict the import of such data in a MIDI files).
 If multiple tempi are defined "in parallel" or nested, then "conflicting" MIDI tempo events are output.